-Compensation Committee.
-The Compensation Committee will provide advice and make recommendations to the board in the areas of employee salaries, benefit programs and director compensation.
-The Compensation Committee will also review the compensation of our President, Chief Executive Officer, and other officers and make recommendations in that regard to the board as a whole.
-The board will adopt a written charter for the Compensation Committee, which will be available on our website.
-All members of the Compensation Committee will be independent directors as defined under NASDAQ's listing standards.
+The Compensation Committee provides advice and makes recommendations to the board in the areas of employee salaries, benefit programs and director compensation.
+The Compensation Committee also reviews and approves corporate goals and objectives relevant to the compensation of our President, Chief Executive Officer, and other officers and make recommendations in that regard to the board as a whole.
+The board has adopted a written charter for the Compensation Committee, which will be available on our website.

 Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee will nominate individuals to be elected to the full board by our stockholders.
-The Nominating and Corporate Governance Committee will consider recommendations from stockholders if submitted in a timely manner in accordance with the procedures set forth in our Bylaws and will apply the same criteria to all persons being considered.
-All members of the Nominating and Corporate Governance Committee will be independent directors as defined under the NASDAQ listing standards.
+Our Nominating and Corporate Governance Committee consists of Mr. Holmer, Dr. Gupta and Mr. Catlin and Mr. Holmer is the Chairman of the Nominating and Corporate Governance Committee nominates individuals to be elected to the full board by our stockholders.
+The Nominating and Corporate Governance Committee considers recommendations from stockholders if submitted in a timely manner in accordance with the procedures set forth in our Bylaws and will apply the same criteria to all persons being considered.
+All members of the Nominating and Corporate Governance Committee are independent directors as defined under the NASDAQ listing standards.